semaphoreci/docs/docs/use-cases/project-workflow-trigger-options.md

-# Project workflow trigger options
+# Project Workflow Trigger Options

 You can choose which GitHub events should trigger new workflows for your Semaphore project.